-The turnover means sales / contract receipts excluding taxes other income shall not be considered for calculation of turnover.
+The turnover means sales/ contract receipts excluding taxes other income shall not be considered for calculation of turnover

 Copy of the work order, Client's satisfactory work completion Certificate, along with any other documentary proof certifying the date of completion, brief description of the project and project completion cost shall be submitted in support of the assignments performed and claimed by the tenderer to fulfill the eligibility criteria for qualification.
-Experience of the tenderer / contractor for completed works, executed in private organization shall be considered only if the Tax Deducted at Source Certificate with respect to referred work, issued by Competent Authority is enclosed by the tenderer along with the tender.
+Work completion certificate issued by a private organization shall be considered, only if Tax Deducted at Source Certificate with respect to referred work, issued by Competent Authority is enclosed along with the tender.
 In case work executed on subcontract, only approved or authorized subcontract shall be considered for eligible assignment.

-A statement duly certified by the Chartered accountant showing the average annual Financial Turnover over the last 3 financial years shall be submitted.
+A statement duly certified by the Chartered accountant showing the average annual Financial Turnover over the last 3 financial years duly indicating UDIN shall be submitted.

 Even though the bidders meet the above qualifying criteria, they are subject to be disqualified if they have: